CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 ### 2 4 Insufficient air conditioning in the data center

-IT components require a certain operating temperature to function properly.
+IT components need a certain operating temperature to function properly.
 They also convert their energy into additional heat.
 If a data center is not or insufficiently air-conditioned, the climatic conditions in the room can not be kept stable.
 If it is too cold or too hot, the devices may undercut or exceed their permissible operating temperature.
 The consequences are z.
 B. malfunctions and failures of technical components or damaged storage media.

 ### 2 5 fire